Skip to main content

 European Unified ID Overview

 The European Unified ID (EUID) is a framework that enables deterministic identity for advertising opportunities on the open internet for many participants across the advertising ecosystem.
-The EUID framework enables logged-in experiences from publisher websites, mobile apps, and Connected TV (CTV) apps to monetize through programmatic workflows.
-Built on the UID2 framework, EUID offers the user transparency and privacy controls designed to meet market requirements in Europe and the UK.
+The EUID framework enables publisher websites, mobile apps, and Connected TV (CTV) apps to monetize through programmatic workflows.
+Built on the UID2 framework, EUID offers privacy controls designed to help participants meet market requirements in many European countries and some other regions such as the UK.

 EUID vs. UID2